 The JCM provides services which are available for both FIPS 140-2 and non-FIPS 140-2 usage.
-For a list of FIPS 140-2 approved and FIPS 140-2 allowed algorithms, see Table 5 on page 27.
+For a list of FIPS 140-2 approved and FIPS 140-2 allowed algorithms, see Table 9.

-The following table lists the un-authenticated services provided by the JCM which may be used by either Role, in either the FIPS or non-FIPS mode, in terms of the module interface.
+The following table lists the Services available only to the Crypto User Role provided by the JCM in terms of the module interface.
 For each interface, lists of algorithms that are allowed and not allowed when operating the module in a FIPS 140-2 compliant way are specified.